Alcohol and Drug Treatment Centers in San Antonio, Texas

 In 2016, Bexar County reported 73 heroin-related deaths — the most in all of south Texas.3

-Why San Antonio?Why choose San Antonio for your addiction treatment?
+Why San Antonio?Why choose rehab centers in San Antonio?
 It’s the second biggest city in Texas and the seventh in the United States, so you’ll find there’s plenty to do.
 San Antonio is most well-known as the home of The Alamo, which was a stronghold in the Texas Revolution.
 Today, it’s a UNESCO World Heritage site for the San Antonio Missions that makes a perfect day trip.

 The River Walk is another fine attraction that takes you along the San Antonio River and offers numerous shops and restaurants to peruse.
 For a little more fun, try visiting SeaWorld, Six Flags Fiesta Texas, or Morgan’s Wonderland—all fun amusement parks.